- Full-time: 3-4 Years

 A substantial amount of training in our programmes happens at the MSc level.
 It is therefore expected that applicants to DPhil programmes already hold a taught masters or other advanced degree.
 For Social Data Science, applicants should examine the content covered in the MSc in Social Data Science and are advised to apply for the MSc if their current experience covers less than half of the content taught within the MSc programme.
 DPhil students will work with their supervisors and the Programme Director to identify any further areas of specialised training that is needed for their theses and opportunities to meet these needs from across the University.
 DPhil students will usually take the Foundation courses from the MSc Social Data Science programme unless they already have equivalent training.

-The full-time DPhil programme has two deadlines in November and January. consideration.
-The part-time DPhil programme has three deadlines in November, January and March.
+The full-time DPhil programme has one deadline in January.
+The part-time DPhil programme has two deadlines, one in January and one in March.
 Applications submitted for all deadlines are given equal consideration, but both full-time and part-time applicants who wish to be considered for any scholarships should apply by the January deadline at the latest.

 Please ensure that you start the online application process as early as you can, to ensure plenty of time to complete your application.
 Only applications that are complete by the deadline (including letters of reference) can be considered by the admissions team.
 All applications must be made through the University of Oxford Graduate Admissions site.